 Jeremiah Johnson is a mathematician working at the intersection of computational algebra and machine learning.
-Dr. Johnson’s recent research spans a variety of application areas including representation learning, heliophysics, medical imaging, generative modeling techniques for structured prediction in computer vision, and best practices in data science education.
-His recent work has been supported by the National Science Foundation, NH-INBRE, and NVIDIA Corp.
-Dr. Johnson's 2015 GPU Computing Education Center Grant from NVIDIA Corp. established a GPU cluster at UNH-Manchester that supports education and student research in machine learing, neural networks, and high-performance computing.
+Dr. Johnson’s recent research focuses primarily on applications of machine learning in magnetospheric physics, where he develops techniques for understanding auroral morphology and forecasting geomagnetically induced currents (GICs).
+He also works on questions in representation learning, medical imaging and computer-assisted diagnosis, generative modeling, structured prediction, and best practices in data science education.
+His recent work is supported by NASA, the National Science Foundation, NH-INBRE, and NVIDIA Corp., including a 2015 GPU Computing Education Center Grant from NVIDIA Corp. that established a GPU cluster at UNH-Manchester to support education and student research in machine learning, neural networks, and high-performance computing.
 Please refer to his publications to read more about his work.

 Dr. Johnson is an alumnus of the University of New Hampshire, earning his Ph.D in mathematics in 2010 under the supervision of Dr. Edward Hinson.

-For speaking engagements or other inquiries, please contact Dr. Johnson directly at email@example.com.
+Dr. Johnson is a frequently requested keynote speaker and consultant.
+For speaking engagements, consulting requests, or other inquiries, please contact him directly at firstname.lastname@example.org.